sergev/vak-opensource/languages/assembler/arm32/shared-library-freebsd/README.txt

  *  lib.so.dis

 Execution trace was obtained by bintrace utility.
-See it in file foobar-dynamic-lib.trace, with the startup code of dynamic loader removed.
+See it in file foobar.bintrace, with the startup code of dynamic loader removed.